Home Chemistry Analytical Chemistry Ion Exchange Chromatography

 Helmholtz’s double layer consists of two rigid electrical layers at the surface of the colloid.
 It is similar to the plates of a condenser.
 A double layer contains an inner fixed layer with an outer mobile layer of charges.
 The concentration of the mobile layer or defuse layer depends on the concentration and pH scale of the external solution.

-When we added a foreign ion to the external solution, new ions will enter the outer layer by replacing some ions held on the layer.
+When we add a foreign ion to the external solution, new ions will enter the outer layer by replacing some ions held on the layer.
 A new equilibrium is set up and the overall exchange is stoichiometric.

 Donnan membrane theory